VA Reno: Ocular Disease

 Requirements for Residency Completion

-- Complete one year of training.
+- One year of training.

-- Submission of residency binder.
+- Submission of their residency binder.

-- Submission of patient logs and evaluations.
+- Submission of their patient logs and evaluations.

 - Salary: $43,924 (AY 2023-2024)